 The Altes Rathaus (Old Town Hall) of Bamberg is maybe the most famous postcard of Bamberg.
 Connecting the hillside Episcopal part of the city and the Island District, a part of town surrounded by river Regnitz where the old "bourgeois" merchant town flourished, the Rathaus is a very peculiar building with an also peculiar history.

 According to a legend, the citizens demanded that the bishop of Bamberg granted them a portion of land for the construction of the town hall but the bishop prince, afraid of having another rising political power to compete with him, denied the land donation.
 This did not stop the townsfolks to get their wish done, they stuck pillars in the middle of the river and created an artificial island, on which they were able to build the desired town hall.

-3. Push the doors of Saint-Martin Church
+3. Saint-Martin Church

 Now, cross the river and head to the other side of the city until you reach the Church Saint-Martin, the only Baroque church in Bamberg.
 Built in the heart of the bourgeois part of the city, it is closely linked to the Jesuits once it was originally supposed to be the church of the Jesuits College.

 Continuing to explore this part of Bamberg once dominated by the bourgeoisie, go to Maximiliansplatz, the most important square of the town where the new town hall is located.
 The square is framed by baroque buildings and hosts different markets throughout the year, including the well-known Christmas Market.